Come experience lavender in Newport, Maine! Open to the public May-August. Free to visit!! Sorry, no pets.

 We also have a little cottage full of lavender products: soap, lavender mist, culinary lavender, dried lavender, lavender flax seed neck wraps and eye masks (provides soothing relief from aches and pains), and many other products and unique lavender gifts.

 We have a new scavenger hunt for kids each year and we have a “corn hole” game.
 Porta Potty on premises.
 Handicap access to field is available, please ask where you should park when you arrive.
-We have water, soda, juice, iced tea, ice cream, and frozen chocolate candy bars for sale! 🙂
+We have water, soda, juice, iced tea, ice cream, and snacks for sale.

 Bring a lunch, a good book or a sketch pad and soak in the peacefulness and beauty.
 Our desire is that you leave our lavender farm feeling refreshed!